mongodb/docs/source/reference/configuration-options.rst

    *Default:* false

-   Used with the :mongodb:setting:`slave` setting, set ``autoresync`` to ``true`` to force the :term:`slave` to automatically resync if the local data becomes too stale.
+   Used with the :mongodb:setting:`slave` setting, set ``autoresync`` to ``true`` to force the :term:`slave` to automatically resync if the is more than 10 seconds behind the master.
 This setting may be problematic if the :option:`--oplogSize` :term:`oplog` is too small (controlled by the :option:`--oplogSize` option.)
 If the :term:`oplog` not large enough to store the difference in changes between the master's current state and the state of the slave, this node will forcibly resync itself unnecessarily.

-TODO determine threshold for autoresync
+When :mongodb:setting:`autoresync` is set, the slave will not attempt an automatic resync more than once in a ten minute period.

 Replica Set Options
 ```````````````````